-Central U.S. Warned of Larger Earthquakes to Come
+Central U.S. Warned of Larger Earthquakes to C

 A moderate earthquake that rattled parts of Arkansas and Tennessee Thursday should serve as a wake-up call to the central United States about the potential for much stronger events, experts said.

 The temblor, preliminarily put at magnitude 4.1, shook eastern Arkansas and western Tennessee early in the morning.
 It was centered 47 miles north-northwest of Memphis.

 "Although today's earthquake was what we characterize as 'light,' this area is capable of producing an earthquake that can result in significant loss of life and property damage," said Charles "Chip" Groat, director of the U.S. Geological Survey.